ballerina-platform/ballerina-distribution/examples/grpc-client-server-streaming/grpc_server_streaming.md

    ::: out grpc_server_streaming.out :::

 Once you run the command, the `grpc_server_streaming_pb.bal` file gets generated inside the stubs directory.

->**Info:** For more information on how to use the Ballerina Protocol Buffers tool, see the [gRPC/Protocol Buffers](https://ballerina.io/learn/cli-documentation/grpc/) guide.

 ## Implement and run the client